ITISFoundation/osparc-manual/docs/tutorials/python_runner.md

 1. If your code project consists of multiple ``*.py`` files, know that the *oSparc Python Runner* can only run one of them, but that one file can call other Python files.
 The one that the *oSparc Python Runner* runs should be named ``main.py``.
 If your code project consists of only one ``*.py`` file, the *oSparc Python Runner* will run that one regardless of the name.
 2. If your ``main.py`` file calls other Python files, make sure that these are called with relative paths and not absolute ones as the code will be copied into the *oSparc Python Runner*'s own environment as opposed to your local machine.
 3. If your code has dependencies, please provide them in a ``requirements.txt`` file.
 If you have not done this before, [here](https://blog.usejournal.com/why-and-how-to-make-a-requirements-txt-f329c685181e) is a beginner's guide.
-4. To write outputs to files that you can access on osparc (e.g. by linking from the output of the *oSparc Python Runner* to another service's input) make sure that any output files are written to the predfined osparc output folder.
-This can be done in your code by including the following lines:
+4. To write outputs to files that you can access on osparc (e.g. by linking from the output of the *oSparc Python Runner* to another service's input) make sure that any output files are written to the predefined osparc output folder that passed as environment variables.
+For instance, this can be done by including the following lines:
     ```python
     # In osparc, INPUT_FOLDER and OUTPUT_FOLDER are environment variables
     # that map to the service input/output ports, respectively
-    ENVIRONS = ["INPUT_FOLDER", "OUTPUT_FOLDER"]
+    input_dir = os.environ["INPUT_FOLDER"]
-    input_dir, output_dir = [Path(os.environ.get(v, None)) for v in ENVIRONS]
+    output_dir = os.environ["OUTPUT_FOLDER"]

     # Run computations/simulations/analyses
     # ...